isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 The results from this query are ordered by Z score

 After running a query, there are several options in the bottom **Results** panel.
-You can get an "Explanation" of how the query was broken into multiple Stages, the number of input and outputs from each stage, and the amount of time spent reading, computing, etc.  In addition, you can Download or Save the Results in various ways, including as a new BigQuery Table.
+You can get an "Explanation" showing how the query was broken into multiple Stages, the number of input and outputs from each stage, and the amount of time spent reading, computing, *etc*.
+In addition, you can Download or Save the Results in various ways, including as a new BigQuery Table.
 If your query will return a large number of results, you may need to click on the **Show Options** button to the right of the **Run Query** button and specific a